-- US Authorities have extended the ground border closures with Canada and Mexico to all nonessential travel through 22 June.
+US Authorities have extended the ground border closures with Canada and Mexico to all nonessential travel through 21st of July.

 Note: Essentially, the U.S. is not processing any new immigration applications from Aliens during this period unless they meet very specific criteria, i.e. National Security, assist in the fight against COVID-19, etc. We are pending clarification on if travelers on an ESTA will be affected.

 As further provided in each proclamation, citizens and lawful permanent residents of the United States, certain family members, and other individuals who meet specified exceptions, who have been in one of the countries listed, below, in the past 14 days will be allowed to enter the United States through one of 15 airports.
 After arriving to the United States from one of these countries, CDC recommends that travelers stay home and monitor their health for 14 days.

 1. Department of State officials have also advised US citizens to avoid all international travel due to the global impact of COVID-19.
 Authorities urge anyone entering the country from abroad to self-quarantine and monitor their health for 14 days.